cesar-rgon/simple-kf2-server-launcher/README.md

 - Add custom maps to the server through Steam's WorkShop.
 - Remove custom maps from the server.
 - Administrate profiles, game types, difficulties, lengths and maximun numer of players that can be selected to launch the server.
+- Import official and custom maps from the server to the launcher.
 - All those features are available through the launcher's interface on Windows and Linux OS (no need to use console commands at all).

 ### Pre-requisites